C. P. Scott: Senior political journalist

 Under his stewardship the Guardian continued to grow with Lloyd George's influence overseeing its place at the top table.
 In one such famous interview the new Prime Minister gave his "fight to the finish" speech.
 Scott was responsible for recruiting the correspondent Robert Dell whose role in Paris was to communicate on secret negotiations with the Quai D'Orsay and Bureau Anglais in a weekly column called "From Our Correspondent, Paris, Friday".
 Despite Lloyd George's objection to the reporter's anonymity there remained little chance of compromising their French colleagues in a city already renowned for prostitution.
 To the contrary, Thomas Spring Rice his friend suggested that it had "a most excellent effect here."
-Scott became friendly with Churchill, a Liberal, and dined with Lord Fisher but remained essentially anti-Conservative.
-Nonetheless the War Office acknowledged the utility of civilians as contacts on the ground; Scott's opinion was solicited on anything from the strength of Irish war opinions to whether Churchill should be removed from office.
+Scott became friendly with Winston Churchill, at that time a Liberal, and dined with Lord Fisher but remained essentially anti-Conservative.
+Nonetheless, the War Office acknowledged the utility of civilians as contacts on the ground; Scott's opinion was solicited on anything from the strength of Irish war opinions to whether Churchill should be removed from office.

 Views

-In a 1921 essay marking the Manchester Guardian's centenary (at which time he had served nearly fifty years as editor), Scott put down his opinions on the role of the newspaper.
+In a 1921 essay marking the Manchester Guardians centenary (at which time he had served nearly fifty years as editor), Scott put down his opinions on the role of the newspaper.
 He argued that the "primary office" of a newspaper is accurate news reporting, saying "comment is free, but facts are sacred".
 Even editorial comment has its responsibilities: "It is well to be frank; it is even better to be fair".
 A newspaper should have a "soul of its own", with staff motivated by a "common ideal": although the business side of a newspaper must be competent, if it becomes dominant the paper will face "distressing consequences".

-While supporting female suffrage, Scott was hostile to militant suffragettes in his editorials, accusing them of employing 'every engine of misguided fanaticism in order to wreck, if it be in their power, the fair prospects of their cause' He was just as disturbed by the General Strike of 1926, asking 'Will not the General Strike cease to be counted henceforth as a possible or legitimate weapon of industrial warfare' Irish rebels were authors of their own destruction, he thought.
-On the execution of Padraig Pearse and James Connolly after the Easter Uprising in Dublin, he wrote that 'it is a fate which they invoked and of which they probably would not complain'.
+While supporting female suffrage, Scott was hostile to militant suffragettes in his editorials, accusing them of employing "every engine of misguided fanaticism in order to wreck, if it be in their power, the fair prospects of their cause."
+He was just as disturbed by the General Strike of 1926, asking: "Will not the General Strike cease to be counted henceforth as a possible or legitimate weapon of industrial warfare?"
+He thought that Irish rebels were authors of their own destruction.
+On the execution of Padraig Pearse and James Connolly after the Easter Uprising in Dublin, he wrote that "it is a fate which they invoked and of which they probably would not complain".
 Scott was a supporter of Zionism.